Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 I recently heard of a study where the researchers looked at two groups of realtors in a city to see if they could figure out what determines ‘success.’
 They looked at the areas of the city with high priced/high valued properties, and areas of the city with lower-valued properties.
 The researchers predicted that realtors would perform better who had high-valued properties to sell and those realtors that had lower-valued properties would have less income than the other group.

-The researchers identified the highest performing salespersons and the lowest performing sales persons in each neighborhood.
-They wondered if they could raise up the income level of the low-performing salespersons by putting them in a higher-valued property neighborhood, and if they higher performing sales person’s sales would decrease in a lower-valued neighborhood.
+The researchers identified the highest-performing salespersons and the lowest-performing salespersons in each neighbourhood.
+They wondered if they could raise up the income level of the low-performing salespersons by putting them in a higher-valued property neighborhood, and if the higher-performing sales person’s sales would decrease in a lower-valued neighborhood.

-What the researches found actually astounded them that the low-performing salespersons performance and sales actually went down in a short period of time, and the high-performing salespersons were able, over time, to raise their income levels back to peak sales even though they were in a poorer valued neighborhood.
+What the researchers found actually astounded them that the low-performing salespersons’ performance and sales actually went down in a short period of time, and the high-performing salespersons were able, over time, to raise their income levels back to peak sales even though they were in a poorer valued neighborhood.